-You are also considered at risk if a genetic test result shows that you have a gene mutation for a disease that is associated with pancreatic cancer, especially if a family member had pancreatic cancer.
+You are also considered at risk if a genetic test shows that you have a gene mutation for a disease that is associated with pancreatic cancer, especially if a family member had pancreatic cancer.
 These gene mutations include the following:

 - BRCA1, BRCA2 (breast and ovarian cancer)

 - MLH1, MSH2, MSH6, PMS2, EPCAM (Lynch syndrome)